Improving the car audio system can be a little challenging sometimes, especially when choosing the right steps.

 As an Amazon Associate, ImproveCarAudio will receive a small commission from qualifying purchases made through the links in this article.

 Replace factory speakers and start experiencing real music quality.

 Cost $40 – $300 per pair.

-Speakers are crucial for sound quality, and in most cars, the factory speakers are less than mediocre.
-When it comes to the sound, it is worth spending money on high quality 2 way or 3-way components system, in which, thanks to crossovers, you can fully customize how music will spread in your car.
+Speakers are crucial for sound quality, and in most cars, the factory speakers are less than mediocre and should be replaced.
+When it comes to sound, it is worth spending money on high quality 2 way or 3-way components system, in which, thanks to crossovers, you can fully customize how music will spread in your car.

 A less advanced option is to install coaxial speakers, which are available from 2 way to 5 way if you want to have multi tweeters in each place.
 The benefit of the coaxial speakers is that you can install them in factory places without making modifications to door panels or rear decks.